Charleston County region Human Services Commission assistance programs.

 Government grants can also help pay for home repairs.
 There may be help for low-income families, senior citizens, The Charleston County area community action agency will have information on programs, or even low cost or interest free loans.
 There may be help to pay for repairs of a roof, flood damage, foundations and more.
 Locate free home repair grants for low-income families.

 Charleston County Human Services Commission employment and educational resources

 Job placement is part of Project Pride.
 It will remove barriers to employment in the area by providing the necessary resources for low-income residents of Charleston, Berkeley, and Dorchester counties.
 Case managers and community action agency staff will help clients succeed in the job search or job application process.
 Seminars and workshops can be held too in the area.
 Find additional job training programs in South Carolina.

 Free government job training is offered too, most of which is part of Workforce Development.
 The Charleston and Tri-County Community action agency has information on WIOA in Berkeley, Dorchester, as well as Charleston County.
 The Workforce Innovation and Opportunity Act can provide information on job fairs or help clients get new skills, such as in coding or health care.
 There are also case workers that can help disadvantaged (minorities, elderly, veterans, etc.) or underskilled people find a new job with living wages.
 Learn more on WIOA programs in South Carolina.

 Youth Education Enrichment helps teens in the area.
 Charleston County Human Services Commission can pass out summer school vouchers, school supplies and uniforms, and more.
 Another focus is on helping students and children gain stability.

+There are multiple application site and office of the community action agency, including in Dorchester, Charleston, and Berkeley County.
 Locations of the Charleston County Human Services Commission are as follows.